syv0n/SAVIS4/README.md

 ### One Mean Confidence Interval
 <img width="1721" alt="savis_omci" src="https://github.com/syv0n/SAVIS4/raw/master/savis4/src/assets/OMCISS4.png">
 One Mean Confidence Interval calculates the confidence interval for the entered data.
-The first component allows for the data to be entered.
+The first component allows for the data to be entered into the data.
 It also displays the count for each point as a scatter plot.
 The second part takes a sample and runs the desired simulation.
-The third section allows for custom upper and lower bounds to be added.
+The third section allows for custom upper and lower bound to be added.
 The fourth section displays graphs where it checks if it covers the mean of the actual in the sample collected when the bounds are added into consideration.

 ### Two Mean Confidence Interval
 <img width="1721" src="https://github.com/syv0n/SAVIS4/raw/master/savis4/src/assets/2MCI.png">